peteroupc/peteroupc.github.io/randomfunc.md

 <a id=RNDNUMRANGE_Random_Numbers_in_X_Y></a>
 ### `RNDNUMRANGE`: Random Numbers in [X, Y]

-The na&iuml;ve way of generating **random number in the interval \[`minInclusive`, `maxInclusive`\]**, is shown in the following pseudocode, which generally works well only if the number format can't be negative or that format uses arbitrary precision.
+The na&iuml;ve way of generating a **random number in the interval \[`minInclusive`, `maxInclusive`\]**, is shown in the following pseudocode, which generally works well only if the number format can't be negative or that format uses arbitrary precision.

     METHOD RNDNUMRANGE(minInclusive, maxInclusive)
         if minInclusive > maxInclusive: return error